- Au Pair

 I am a citizen of an EU country and have lived in the UK previously but left again.
 Now I want to return.
 Can I apply for pre-Settled or Settled Status, using those years against my application?

-Say, if you arrived in the UK in 2009 and lived here until 2017, you have been outside the UK for less than 5 years.
-Therefore, if you have documents that prove your continuous residence for 5 consecutive years, you will be able to apply to the EU Settlement Scheme.
+In your case, you arrived in the UK in 2008 and lived here until 2016.
+You have been outside the UK for less than 5 years.

 If you are not sure, do call the resolution centre for advice: https://www.gov.uk/contact-ukvi-inside-outside-uk/y/inside-the-uk/eu-settlement-scheme-settled-and-pre-settled-status